Food and Drug Administration Modernization Act of 1997

-The United States Food and Drug Administration Modernization Act of 1997 (FDAMA) amended the Federal Food, Drug, and Cosmetic Act.
-This act is related to the regulation of food, drugs, devices, and biological products by the FDA.
-These changes were made in order to recognize the changes in the way the FDA would be operating in the 21st century.
-The main focus of this is the acknowledgment in the advancement of technological, trade, and public health complexities.
+The United States Food and Drug Administration Modernization Acts (FDAMA) are amendments to the Federal Food, Drug, and Cosmetic Act, which regulated products by the Food and Drug Administration (FDA).
+The first bill, the FDA Modernization Act of 1997, reduced the timeline for approving new pharmaceutical drugs.
+It also loosened rules around broadcast pharmaceutical advertising.

+In 2022, the Act was updated with the FDA Modernization Act 2.0, which cancelled a 1938 mandate to require animal testing for every drug development protocol.

 History

-Congressman Richard Burr and Senator James M. Jeffords were the chairperson sponsors of the Food and Drug Administration Regulatory Modernization Act of 1997 or Food and Drug Administration Modernization Act of 1997.
-The U.S. legislation was signed by Bill Clinton on 21 November 1997, and was fully enacted by 1 April 1999, putting into law reforms begun under the National Partnership for Reinventing Government.
+Congressman Richard Burr and Senator James M. Jeffords were the chairperson sponsors of the Food and Drug Administration Regulatory Modernization Act of 1997 or FDA Modernization Act of 1997.
+The U.S. legislation was signed by Bill Clinton on 21 November 1997, and fully enacted by 1 April 1999, putting into law reforms begun under the National Partnership for Reinventing Government.
 One result of the passing of the act was a reduction in the time for the approval of new pharmaceutical drugs.

-Provisions
+Critics questioned whether the shortened time frame for the approval of prescription drugs would do more harm than good.

+In 2022, the Act was updated with the FDA Modernization Act 2.0.
+Signed into law by President Joe Biden, the act cancelled an earlier mandate (set by the Federal Food, Drug, and Cosmetics Act of 1938) to require animal testing in drug development.

-The FDA Modernization Act of 1997 was a piece of legislation that concentrated on reforming the regulation of food, medical products, and cosmetics in the United States.
-The following are the most significant provisions of the act:
+FDA Modernization Act of 1997

+The following are the most significant provisions of the 1997 act:

 Prescription drug user fees

 The act reauthorized, for five more years, the Prescription Drug User Fee Act of 1992 (PDUFA).
-The purpose of this was to enable the FDA to reduce the average time required for a drug review from 30 months to 15 months.
+This enabled the FDA to reduce the average time required for a drug review from 30 months to 15 months.

 FDA initiatives and programs

-The law enacts many FDA initiatives undertaken in recent years under Vice President Al Gore's Reinventing Government program.
-The codified initiatives include measures to modernize the regulation of biological products by bringing them in harmony with the regulations for drugs and eliminating the need for establishment license application; eliminate the batch certification and monograph requirements for insulin and antibiotics; streamline the approval processes for drug and biological manufacturing changes; and reduce the need for environmental assessment as part of a product application.
+The law enacted FDA initiatives undertaken under Vice President Al Gore's Reinventing Government program.
+The initiatives include measures to modernize the regulation of biological products by bringing them in harmony with the regulations for drugs and eliminating the need for establishment license application; eliminate the batch certification and monograph requirements for insulin and antibiotics; streamline the approval processes for drug and biological manufacturing changes; and reduce the need for environmental assessment as part of a product application.

-The act also codifies FDA regulations and practice to increase patient access to experimental drugs and medical devices and to accelerate review of important new medications.
-In addition, the law provides for an expanded database on clinical trials, which will be accessible by patients.
-With the sponsor's consent, the results of such clinical trials will be included in the database.
-Under a separate provision, patients will receive advance notice when a manufacturer plans to discontinue a drug on which they depend for life support or sustenance, or for a treatment of a serious or debilitating disease or condition.
+The act also codified FDA regulations and practice to increase patient access to experimental drugs and medical devices and to accelerate review of important new medications.
+In addition, the law provided for an expanded database on clinical trials, ClinicalTrials.gov.